 But the picture is quite different for children with cancer.
 About half of their tumors do not have a significant mutation that can be identified with MSK-IMPACT or any other standard clinical test.
 For these kids, developing new forms of molecular diagnosis is essential.

-“As a whole, pediatric cancers are a collection of very diverse and very rare tumor types,” says MSK molecular geneticist and data scientist Elli Papaemmanuil.
+“As a whole, pediatric cancers are a collection of very diverse and very rare tumor types,” says MSK molecular geneticist and data scientist Elli Papaemmanouil.
 “Their genomes are very different from the genomes of most cancers seen in adults.
 We still have so much to learn about them.”

 This is the motivation behind the establishment of MSK’s Expanded Genomics Program.
-The program, led by Dr. Papaemmanuil, was launched in September 2018 to develop a way to comprehensively map the unique changes driving each individual tumor.
+The program, led by Dr. Papaemmanouil, was launched in September 2018 to develop a way to comprehensively map the unique changes driving each individual tumor.
 The ultimate goal is to understand and eventually identify personalized treatment approaches for every child treated for cancer at MSK Kids.